perwu/MIAS/README.md

 >4.
 The scripts has been tested successfully on R 4.0.2 <br />

-# R codes of anti-PD1 response prediction for melanoma patient samples
+# Anti-PD1 response predictors for melanoma patient samples